jconorgrogan/Slice-of-Pi/README.md

 As R increases, each 2nd node y coordinate moves towards 2pi, 3rd node 3pi, etc.
 How each point converges to these multiples of pi creates some extremely interesting fractals which are worthy of future research

+The infinite prime ladder, and the Grogan Rollercoaster
 ![image](https://github.com/jconorgrogan/Grogans-Slice-of-Pi/assets/130090573/f45b1293-16f1-41fd-abdf-ead3df0f4284)